-At meet and greet sessions you will have a chance to meet and talk to the league members about all things derby, have your questions answered, buy some league merchandise and learn what you need to be fully geared up for roller derby.
+At meet and greet sessions you will have a chance to talk to the league members about all things derby, have your questions answered, buy some league merchandise and learn what you need to be fully geared up for roller derby.

 The Derby 101 program is $150, plus insurance.
 We accept cash, cheque (made out to Peterborough Area Roller Derby), or e-transfer (which can be sent to email@example.com, using the password rollerderby).
 Insurance is paid directly to WFTDi and the forms for that can be found on their website.

 Tell all your friends!
 Hope to see you there!

 Like us on Facebook or follow us on Instagram (@ptboareard) to stay up to date on the latest derby happenings in the Peterborough area.

 Roller derby is a full contact sport and we want you to be as safe as possible.
 Mandatory equipment is required to participate in practices.
 We’ve put together a list of the equipment required to make your shopping easier, and suggested a few items that you might want to think about.